St. Matthew's University: Curriculum

+Campus and Facilities

+The main university campus is situated in the West Bay area of Grand Cayman.
+The campus features modern academic infrastructure, including lecture halls, research facilities, a gross anatomy laboratory, and a specialized Clinical Skills Laboratory designed to simulate real-world hospital environments.
+Students also utilize local medical and community facilities on the island for early patient interaction.

-Accreditation and recognition
+Accreditation and Recognition

 School of Medicine

 The St. Matthew's University School of Medicine (SMUSOM) is accredited by the Accreditation Commission on Colleges of Medicine (ACCM), which is recognized by the World Federation of Medical Education (WFME).
 Its standards have been deemed comparable to the standards used to accredit medical schools in the United States by the U.S. Department of Education’s National Committee on Foreign Medical Education and Accreditation (NCFMEA).

 SMUSOM is one of the few international medical schools with approvals in the key U.S. states of New York and Florida.
 These states mandate regular institutional reviews and approvals prior to granting access to clerkship and licensing opportunities in their respective states, and other states rely on these approvals for the purposes of licensure.
-As of January 2020, SMUSOM is recognized by the State of California.
-Therefore, students enrolled since 1997 qualify for clinical rotations, residencies, and licensure in California.

-SMUSOM MD program participants from the U.S. and Canada are eligible to participate in relevant government student loan programs.
+SMUSOM MD program students from the U.S. and Canada are eligible to participate in relevant government student loan programs.
 SMUSOM is approved for U.S. Federal Loans.